Here are 4 useful tips on optimising your time in order to be more efficient in your therapy practice.

 Where the answers to these two questions intersect, this is your sector for optimal change.
-Here, you will often achieve quick wins with your client, have ‘movement’ and plenty of progress.
+Here, time optimisation will benefit as you will often achieve quick wins with your client, have ‘movement’ and plenty of progress.
 This will motivate your client and you as a therapist.

 Conversely, if you’re using an approach that doesn’t work for the client, for example, if you are brilliant at authoritarian work, yet your client hates being told what to do, then something needs to change.
 It is easier for you to change your approach, than attempt to get the client to change their receptivity (they are more likely to go somewhere else!).

 This ‘sector for optimal change’ is not fixed.
 It will change as you progress through therapy with the client.
 Their needs and desires will evolve as they achieve momentum in the change process.

 Whatever the client’s knowledge, understanding, thoughts, ideas and motivation for the session, then your initial consultation and treatment planning can be used to help develop them beyond that point.
 By helping your client become better informed and higher motivated, you are adding value and purpose, so increasing engagement and client participation.

 By understanding what needs to happen and what will be the outcome, the client knows clearly where the session is headed.
 If they disagree, there is time to change focus and to clarify their ‘therapeutic goal’.
 Far better at this point than at the end, when they say it hadn’t gone the way they wanted.

 “So that” are your special words here.
 “We will be focusing on healthy eating motivation during this session, so that you will be able to cope well with the social function you are attending next week”.
 These special words are not just for the start of the session either.